siddharthyadav99/Selenium_Project-1/README.md

 ## How It Works

 1. **Setup WebDriver**: The Selenium WebDriver is configured to control a Chrome browser instance.
-2. **Login Automation**: The tool logs in to the job portal with user-provided credentials.
-3. **Dynamic Job Search**: Users specify job roles and locations to target specific opportunities.
+2. **Dynamic Job Search**: Users specify job roles and locations to target specific opportunities.
-4. **Data Scraping**: The script navigates search results, clicks on individual job links, and extracts details from job postings.
+3. **Data Scraping**: The script navigates search results, clicks on individual job links, and extracts details from job postings.
-5. **Data Export**: The collected data is organized into a DataFrame and exported as a CSV file.
+4. **Data Export**: The collected data is organized into a DataFrame and exported as a CSV file.

 ## Requirements